DekuWorks/241RunnersAwareness/SSL_CERTIFICATE_FIX.md

 4. Wait up to 24 hours for GitHub to automatically provision SSL certificates for both domains

 **For apex domain specifically:** If `241runnersawareness.org` doesn't verify, ensure A records are configured in DNS (see Step 3).

+**CRITICAL - If certificate shows `*.github.io` instead of your domain:**
+- This means GitHub hasn't provisioned a dedicated certificate yet
+- Remove the apex domain from GitHub Pages settings
+- Wait 10 minutes
+- Verify DNS has exactly 4 A records (no extra records)
+- Re-add the apex domain
+- Wait 15 minutes to 24 hours for certificate provisioning
+- Verify with: `openssl s_client -connect 241runnersawareness.org:443 -servername 241runnersawareness.org` (should show `CN=241runnersawareness.org`, NOT `CN=*.github.io`)

 ### Step 3: Configure DNS Records